-Minimalism is frankly a tool that has helped me accomplish a life that involves less stress, worry, sadness and has added more freedom, authenticity and intention to my life.
+Minimalism is frankly a tool that has helped me accomplish a life that involves less stress, worry, and sadness, and has added more freedom, authenticity and intention to my life.
 I tend to prefer the phrases "simple living" or "living with less" and I use them interchangeably here.

 Through living simply I've discovered a multitude of benefits that affect me in ways I never thought possible.
 And guess what?
 I still have an apartment full of stuff I love and enjoy.

-Keep reading to find out what living with less may do for you, too.
+Keep reading to find out what living with less might do for you, too.
 1. Clearer Mind